 In spite of the well-know benefits of modern irrigation methods such as surface or sub-surface drip and sprinkler irrigation systems, they are not widely adopted on large scale by farmers because of high capital cost, non-reliable sources of water for the system, marginal and scattered agricultural landholdings, unavailability of subsidy at the required time or the delayed release of funds for installation of MIS that have already been approved, and the absence of easy financing mechanisms for farmers.
-Another hindrance for the poor adoption of these technologies is due to farmers' preference for traditional methods of irrigation owing to lack of knowledge of the benefits of MIS and lack of a dedicated team to support micro irrigation on field for farmers.
+Another hindrance for the poor adoption of these technologies is due to farmers' preference for traditional methods of irrigation owing to lack of knowledge of the benefits of MIS and lack of a dedicated team to support micro irrgation on field for farmers.

-Moreover, due to periodic changes in components/ schemes related to National Mission on Micro Irrigation, National Mission for Sustainable Agriculture and Prime Minister Krishi Sinchayee Yojana, several stakeholders have stated that there seems to be lack of focus on micro irrigation in India.
-The NITI Aayog report states that the following four major issues hinder the growth of micro irrigation:
+Moreover, due to periodic changes in components/ schemes related to National Mission on Micro Irrigation, National Mission for Sustainable Agriculture and Prime Minister Krishi Sinchayee Yojana, several stakeholders have stated that there seems to be lack of focus on micro irrigation in India15.
+Through literature survey and consultation with stakeholders (Government, industry, farmers, etc.) the following four major issues hindering the growth of micro irrigation were identified: